Jun. 23, 2017

 I have always had an interest in this topic, but only recently have I started to publish in this area.
 Of special note is an upcoming book that I co-edited that will carry a 2012 publication date (Hill & Dik, 2012).

-Dr. Van Lant is a licensed clinical psychologist who received his Ph.D. from Rosemead School of Psychology, Biola University.
-He teaches courses in pastoral care and counseling, marriage counseling, psychopathology, and health psychology.
-Dr. Van Lant has a clinical practice at the Center for Individual and Family Therapy (CIFT), a large, non-profit Christian counseling center in Orange County CA.
+Kevin Van Lant is a licensed clinical psychologist who received his Ph.D. from Rosemead School of Psychology, Biola University.
+He teaches courses in pastoral care and counseling, marriage counseling, psychopathology and health psychology.
+Van Lant has a clinical practice at the Center for Individual and Family Therapy (CIFT), a large, non-profit Christian counseling center in Orange County, Calif.